w4k2/stream-learn/doc/install.rst

 Prerequisites
 =============

-The imbalanced-learn package requires the following dependencies:
+The stream-learn package requires the following dependencies:

 * numpy
 * scipy